Lynching: By country and region

-Lynchings took place in many parts of the world over the centuries.
+Lynchings have taken place in many parts of the world over the centuries.

 United States

 The lynching of African American William "Froggie" James in Cairo, Illinois, on November 11, 1909.
 A crowd of thousands watched the lynching.

 Postcard of the 1920 Duluth, Minnesota lynchings.
-Two of the Black victims are still hanging while the third is on the ground.
+The bodies of two of the accused men are still hanging while the body of the third accused man is lying on the ground.

 Lynchings took place in the United States both before and after the American Civil War, most commonly in Southern states and Western frontier settlements and most frequently in the late 19th century.
+However, race riots and lynchings took place in Northern states in the 20th century following the Great Migration of Black people from the South which disturbed the racial balance within Northern cities, with one such instance of racial violence being the Red Summer of 1919, and the 1915 film The Birth of a Nation, which portrays lynching as a heroic and justified act, was popular with white audiences nationwide.

-They were often performed by self-appointed commissions, mobs, or vigilantes as a form of punishment for presumed criminal offenses.
+Lynchings were often performed by self-appointed commissions, mobs, or vigilantes as a form of punishment for presumed criminal offenses.
 From 1883 to 1941 there were 4,467 victims of lynching.
 Of these, 4,027 were male, and 99 female.
 341 were of unknown sex but are assumed to be likely male.
 In terms of ethnicity, 3,265 were black, 1,082 were white, 71 were Mexican or of Mexican descent, 38 were Native American, ten were Chinese, and one was Japanese.
 At the first recorded lynching, in St. Louis in 1835, a Black man named McIntosh who killed a deputy sheriff while being taken to jail was captured, chained to a tree, and burned to death on a corner lot downtown in front of a crowd of over 1,000 people.